Worldline-Global-Collect/connect-sdk-client-js/documentation/Migration Guide v4 to v5.md

 items.getAccountOnFile(accountOnFileId);
 ```

-> The transformation will be add  `get` as prefix and remove the `ById` as suffix, make sure the method is name camel-cased.
+> The transformation will be: add  `get` as prefix and remove the `ById` as suffix, and make sure the method is name camel-cased.